devl00p/devl00p.github.io/_posts/2014-07-20-hell-vulnhub-writeup.md

 Hmmm...
 Obviously the only thing left to do is to break the PGP crypted message.
 We have the pair of keys (and it's a good thing to have the full pair...) so it should not be complicated.

-The key is tagged as *PGP* but it's still possible to use it from *GnuPG* using the *--import* option (don't try to install PGP for Linux... bad experience) :
+The key is tagged as *PGP*, but it's still possible to use it from *GnuPG* using the *--import* option (don't try to install PGP for Linux... bad experience) :

 ```console
 $ gpg --import public.pkr